-In general, deferred tax is recognized in respect of temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the consolidated financial statements.
-Deferred tax is determined on a non-discounted basis using tax rates and laws that have been enacted or substantively enacted at the consolidated balance sheet date and are expected to apply when the deferred tax asset or liability is settled.
+In general, deferred tax is recognized in respect of temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the interim consolidated financial statements.
+Deferred tax was also recognized on the acquisition of the Royale properties.
+Deferred tax is determined on a non-discounted basis using tax rates and laws that have been enacted or substantively enacted at the interim consolidated statement of financial position date and are expected to apply when the deferred tax asset or liability is settled.
 Deferred tax assets are recognized to the extent it is probable that the assets can be recovered.